slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9870-4/packetizer_raw_output.md

 Correct the explanatory text to accurately reflect the reduced-size encoding calculations based on the mandatory option range.

+**Severity:** Low
+  *Basis:* This error is confined to the explanatory text and does not affect the normative wire format, though it may confuse implementers about overhead expectations.

+**Confidence:** High

 ---

 ## Report 4: 9870-4-4